amommendes/glue-utilities/README.md

 ```

 It is possible to run jobs using [AWS Glue docker container](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/).
-You can define the AWS environment variables directly into dockerfile or define them [when starting the container](https://docs.docker.com/engine/reference/commandline/run/).
+You can define the AWS environment variables directly into your dockerfile or define them [when starting the container](https://docs.docker.com/engine/reference/commandline/run/).

 First, build python package:
 ```shell